lagosmanuel/compiler-minijava/README.md

    as keywords, identifiers, operators, etc.).

 2. **Syntactic Analysis**: In this stage, the compiler constructs an abstract syntax tree (AST) from the token sequence.
-The syntax rules of the MiniJava language are validated here.
+The syntax rules of the Mini-Java language are validated here.

-3. **Semantic Analysis**: During this phase, the code is checked for semantic correctness, ensuring that expressions, data types, and declarations are valid (for example, checking that variables are used after being declared).
+3. **Semantic Analysis**: During this phase, the code is checked for semantic correctness, ensuring that expressions, data types and declarations are valid (for example, checking that variables are used after being declared).

 4. **Code Generation**: Finally, the intermediate code is converted into